euro-cordex/py-cordex/README.rst

     pip install git+https://github.com/euro-cordex/py-cordex

-If you want to contribute, please fork the repository to your github accound and install it in development mode, e.g.
+If you want to contribute, please fork the repository to your github account and install it in development mode, e.g.